How to Raise Eastern Black Swallowtails- Butterfly Life Cycle Photos

 In the late summer and fall, the chrysalis colors are more likely to blend in with the tree branches that will hide them from predators over winter.

 A monarch chrysalis will hatch reliably in 7-10 days, but the swallowtail family is on a European vacation schedule.
 They can take 2-3 weeks, or longer if they see fit.
-If you’re raising toward the end of the season, they may even decide to overwinter until next season.
+If you’re raising toward the end of the season, they may even decide to overwinter until next spring.

 Before your butterfly emerges, the chrysalis will turn dark (with yellow accent spots) revealing the butterfly inside.
 It’s easy notice this change with a green chrysalis, but the change is more subtle when the chrysalis is formed brown.